antUnity/uActionSystems/README.md

 * **Subject**: The target of the action (e.g., a Chest, an Enemy, or an Item).

 ### 3. Data Querying (`IQueryable`)
 For an entity to interact with the system, it must implement the `IQueryable` interface.
-This allows the context to resolve values using `uGameData` assets as keys:
+This allows the context to resolve values using `antunity.GameData` assets as keys:
 ```csharp
 public T Query<T>(IGameDataBase data);
 ```